jsborjesson/dotfiles/subl/README.md

 ## Install

 1. Install Sublime Text and [Package Control].
-2. Symlink this directory as the `Packages/User` folder.
+2. Symlink this directory **as** the `Packages/User` folder.
-3. Run "Package Control: Upgrade/Overwrite All Packages" to install all the packages (listed in the Package Control.sublime-settings).
+3. Run "Package Control: Upgrade/Overwrite All Packages" to install all the packages (listed in `Package Control.sublime-settings`).

 ## Notes